 - Col_index_num: It’s the number of the column in a selected range from where you want to get the result.

 - Range_lookup: It’s an optional but important argument.
-‘FALSE’ is applied to find the exact match, ‘TRUE’ is applied to find the approximate match.
+‘FALSE’ is applied to find the exact match, and ‘TRUE’ is applied to find the approximate match.

 1. Apply the VLOOKUP Function to Lookup Values from Another Sheet by Using the Column Index Number